tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 Before looking at Processing's functions for drawing text, an introduction to *strings* is required.
 This section covers some essential Python string operations.

 In programming terminology, text is referred to as string data.
-More correctly, on could refer to a string as a series of characters.
+More correctly, one could refer to a string as a series of characters.
 You have already encountered this data type in lesson 01, and know that strings are to be wrapped in quotation marks.
 One may use single- or double-quotes, but always ensure that you close-off using the same type with which you opened.

 Create a new sketch and save it as "strings".
 Add the following code to get started: